Using Influencers for Affiliate Marketing

 Content like “how to” or “product reviews” are very popular for YouTube videos or Instagram stories.

-Power of Micro-Influencers
+3. Unlock the Power of Micro-Influencers

 While most large scale influencers are not likely to take part in a pay-for-performance model, micro-influencers are more open to this type of compensation; making them an ideal affiliate for your program.